Welcome to P.R.E. Track Days.

 - Passing rules must be followed at all times.
 Passing rules are as follows:

 - Novice Group: Passing is only allowed when the motorcycles are straight up and down.
 No passing in the turns is allowed.
+Passing of a coach is only allowed once the coach waves you by.
+Always pass a coach on his/her left side.

 - Intermediate Group: Passing is allowed anywhere that it is safe to do so, but if passing in a turn, it must be on the outside.
 No inside passing is allowed.
+Passing of a coach is allowed without a wave-by.
+Always pass a coach on his/her left side, or on the outside in a turn.

 - Advanced Group: Passing is allowed anywhere that it is safe to do so.
 Outside and inside passing are allowed provided the pass is made cleanly and safely.